splunk/splunk-sdk-ruby/README.md

         :protocol => 'https'        #String - can be 'https' or 'http'; defaults to 'https' if missing.
     }

-To protect your password You might want to delete this file after you are done running the unit tests.
+To protect your Splunk password, you may want to delete this file when you are done running the unit tests.

-2. In the base directory where you installed the Splunk Ruby SDK, run
+In the base directory where you installed the Splunk Ruby SDK, run

     $ rake test